MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

 Query file results
 ==================================================

-ODAMNet can extract automatically data using requests.
-Target genes are extracted from the Comparative Toxicogenomics Database (CTD) and rare disease pathways are extracted from WikiPathways.
+ODAMNet can retrieve automatically data using queries.
+Target genes are retrieved from the Comparative Toxicogenomics Database (CTD) and rare disease pathways are retrieved from WikiPathways.
-It implies creation of output files that contain results of these requests.
+It implies creation of output files that contain results of these queries.

 .. _CTDqueryOuput:

 CTD query file results
 --------------------------

-When you request CTD to extract the target genes, two files are created, whatever the approach you choose.
+When you query CTD to retrieve the target genes, two files are created, whatever the approach you choose.

 CTD_request_MeSHID_DATE.tsv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This file contains the results from the request sent to CTD.
+This file contains the results from the query sent to CTD.

 CTD_requestFiltered_MeSHID_DATE.tsv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~